-T1 and T2 are USB devices which plug into a Windows PC or laptop.
-See minimum PC specifications for details of the PC requirements.
-Both devices include an AvoKey.
+T1 and T2 are USB dongles which plug into a Windows PC or laptop.
+See minimum PC specifications (Section 5.1.4) for details of the PC requirements.
+Both dongles include an AvoKey.

-T1 will control a single universe of DMX, from its 5-pin XLR output or over Ethernet from the host computer (fixed to Universe 1).
+T1 provides a single universe of DMX output on a 5-pin XLR.
 USB-MIDI devices are not supported.

-T2 will control two universes of DMX, output on two 5-pin XLRs or over Ethernet from the host computer (fixed to Universes 1 and 2), and has an input for Audio/LTC timecode for external triggering.
-It also enables the use of a USB MIDI device for MIDI triggering of Titan, which for example would allow you to use a MIDI fader surface.
-You can connect the T3 or Titan Mobile fader wing to provide physical faders.
+T2 provides two universes on two 5-pin XLRs and has an input for Audio/LTC timecode for external triggering.
+It also enables the use of a USB MIDI device for MIDI triggering of Titan, which for example would allow you to use a MIDI fader surface, and also allows use of the Titan Mobile fader wing.

-The older Titan One dongle (now discontinued) also provided a single universe of DMX output on a 5-pin XLR or over Ethernet.
+The older Titan One dongle (now discontinued) also provided a single universe of DMX output on a 5-pin XLR.
 USB-MIDI devices are not supported.